manishkatyan/bbb-mp4/README.md

 ## How it works?

 After a BigBlueButton class ends, recording process kicks in, which will process recording in three stages - archieve, process and publish.
-Once recording is published, `/usr/local/bigbluebutton/core/scripts/post_publish/post_publish.rb` is executed.
+Once recording is published, `/usr/local/bigbluebutton/core/scripts/post_publish/bbb_mp4.rb` is executed.

-In `post_publish.rb`, we invoke `bbb-mp4.sh` with corresponding `meeting_id` to convert recording into mp4 video.
+In `bbb_mp4.rb`, we invoke `bbb-mp4.sh` with corresponding `meeting_id` to convert recording into mp4 video.

-`bbb-mp4.sh` starts a node process to launch Chrome browser with the BigBlueButton playback URL in a Virtual Screen Buffer, that plays the recording and record the screen in WEBM format.
+`bbb-mp4.sh` starts a docker process to launch Chrome browser with the BigBlueButton playback URL in a Virtual Screen Buffer, that plays the recording and FFmpeg will capture the screen in mp4 format.
+MP4 will be moved to `/var/www/bigbluebutton-default/recording`.

-After compeltion of recording, FFmpeg is used to convert WEBM to MP4 and moved to `/var/www/bigbluebutton-default/recording`.

-When you visit the default BBB playback url `https://<your-bbb-fqdn>/playback/presentation/2.0/playback.html?meetingId=<meeting_id>`, either of the following two cases happen:
+When you visit the default BBB playback url `https://<your-bbb-fqdn>/playback/presentation/2.3/<meeting_id>`, either of the following two cases happen:
-- MP4 video exists: you are redirect to `https://<your-bbb-fqdn>/recording/<meeting_id>.mp4` to view MP4 video
+- MP4 video exists: A download button will appear at the bottom right.
-- MP4 video doesn't exist: you are redirect to `https://<your-bbb-fqdn>/playback/presentation/2.0/playback_default.html?meetingId=<meeting_id>` to view default playback recording
+- MP4 video doesn't exist: A download button will not appear.

 Hence, you can safely deploy this project on your existing BigBlueButton server.
 - Going forward, all your recordings would get converted into MP4 videos.